 “You are not the one hurting him!”

 “What do you do!”
-I repeated her question, amused at the games of guilt.
+I repeated her question, amused at the games that guilt plays.
 “You do what you feel is the ‘least bad’.
 What is the ‘least bad’?”

 She thought for a moment, guilt falling over her while she did.

 “Somehow, I cannot bring myself to the decision to tell him.
-I… can’t explain it right now.
-But I think I won’t tell him.
+I… can’t explain why right now, but I think I won’t tell him.
 We’ll see when he finds out.
 When I tell him why I did it, he’ll understand.
 I can’t do anything about it right now.”
 She talked like she wanted to give up on its worry.
 Her expressions, gestures told another story.

 “Fine,” I assured her.
 “Go ahead.
-And let me know how it turns out.
-Everything will be fine.”
+And let me know how it turns out.”
 I railed back in my armchair and closed my eyes.
+“I’m sure everything will be fine.”

 “Some things will be fine and some things will not be.
 But you’ll be strong enough to stand all of them.
 That is how.
 Love, or life, is like an ocean!
 You’re only going down a small stream of water.
 Stop worrying, my dear!
 Allow yourself the freedom to do some mistakes.”
 I patted her shoulder.